• Skip to primary navigation

 Optional Garnishes

-*Alternatively, you may add a tablespoon of butter to the skillet along with a little parsley during the last 20 seconds of cooking time to create a garlic-butter sauce.
-Sprinkle with grated cheese if desired before serving.
+Alternatively, you can add a tablespoon of butter to the skillet along with a little parsley during the last 20 seconds of cooking time to create a garlic-butter sauce.
+Sprinkle with grated Parmesan cheese if desired before serving.

 Argentinian Red shrimp with shells on in fish paper piled high